Trim the 3 large leeks keeping only the white and light green parts.

 Flip the leeks cut-side down for better color, if desired.

-While still warm, gently toss the leeks with 1 teaspoon of balsamic Dijon mustard.
+While still warm, gently toss the leeks with 1 teaspoon of 1 teaspoon Balsamic Dijon mustard.
 Set aside.

-Add the quinoa, vegetable stock, and bay leaf to a small pot.
+Rinse the 1 cup quinoawell under cold water.
+Add the quinoa, 2 cups vegetable stock, and 1 bay leaf to a small pot.

 Bring to a boil, then reduce to a gentle simmer.